 Spring pre-emergent is probably the most important lawn treatment of the year.
-In Kansas the best time to apply pre-emergent herbicide to your lawn is from late-March to mid-April.
+In Kansas the best time to apply pre-emergent herbicide to your lawn is from mid-March to mid-April.
 This is true for the Wichita area, and most of the state.

 If you’re looking absolutely ideal conditions to apply pre-emergent, monitor your soil temperatures and wait until the soil has been in the low 50s for 2-3 days.
 Make your first application at this time, and plan on a second application about four weeks later.